-On noticing the title, one would automatically associate lung cancer with smoking.
+On noticing the title, one would automatically associate lung cancer with cigarette smoking.
 Your intuition, thanks to the strict regulation and successful public awareness campaigns, does hold true.
-What was once considered the apex of manliness and a tool to boost morality is being frowned upon in most developed nations.
+What was once considered the apex of manliness and a tool to boost morality among US troops during World War II is being frowned upon in most developed nations.

 Although death rates due to lung cancer in the US caused by smoking has fallen (by 43 per cent in men and 17 per cent in women since 1990, thanks to decrease in smoking); lung cancer continues to be leading cause of cancer death in both men and women and the second most common cancer overall.